-- Sampling design Cod ICES SD23 - A combined on-board/access-point survey targeting charter vessels (boats taking up to 70 persons where anglers join by buying a ticket), boat ramps and harbours.
-The Danish recreational passive gear fishing in the Sound is by the existing recall survey estimated to be negligible regarding cod catches and therefore not included in the pilot study.
-Charter boats: The sampling design is probability based i.e. sampling is proportional to the number of anglers on the charter vessels. - Sampling frame is a list of Danish fishing charter vessels in the Sound. - Stratified sampling effort by quarter.Effort, catches (retained and released), length and age information will be collected during on-board surveys.

-• Private boats: The sampling design is probability based i.e. the sampling effort is done proportional to the number of launches from the boat ramps and private boats afloat in the harbours.
+- Sampling design Cod ICES SD22 - A combined on-board/access-point survey targeting charter vessels (anglers join by buying a ticket), boat ramps and harbours.
+The Danish recreational passive gear fishing in the Belt Sea is by the existing recall survey estimated to be negligible regarding cod catches and therefore not included in the pilot study.
+Charter boats: The sampling design is probability based i.e. sampling is simple random. - Sampling frame is a list of Danish fishing charter vessels in the Belt Sea. - Stratified sampling effort by quarter.
+Effort, catches (retained and released), length and age information will be collected during on-board surveys. - Private boats: The sampling is designed to increase numbers of interviews.
+Only the most frequently used boat ramps will be visited.. - Sampling frame is a list of the most frequently used access-points (boat ramps) - Stratified sampling effort by quarter.Effort, catches (retained and released), length and age information will be collected..